DonovanSchell/advertising-analytics-case-study/README.md

 | `01_create_combined_table.sql` | CTE-based join of summary and breakdown tables into unified analytical table |
 | `02_analysis_queries.sql` | All YoY analysis queries with inline commentary |

 ---

-## Presentation

-The executive presentation (`acme_advertising_h2_2026.pdf`) walks through the above insights in a 7-minute format designed for a sales leadership audience.

----

-## Analytical Decisions & Assumptions

-- **Advertiser Location over Ad Location** — selected as the primary geographic lens because it reflects where sales teams prospect and manage accounts, making it more actionable for a sales manager audience
-- **H1 2024 vs H1 2025 as YoY proxy** — used to control for seasonality when projecting H2 2026 trends
-- **Advertiser-level analysis excluded from presentation** — too granular and noisy for a 7-minute executive presentation; used internally to validate vertical-level findings
-- **Revenue reconciled to source data** — minor discrepancies between joined table and source Excel were identified and corrected to ensure accuracy of reported figures
----

 ## Reflections